Hovhannes Azarian and Anna Kovhovmjian and Their Children

 1920 Census: Azarian, Joseph A, age 37, born Armenian, father born Mass. mother born Rhode Island, farmer, Warm Springs, Inyo, California

 Marriage: According to the 1930 census Joseph married at age 40 to Louise who was 21 when they married.
 They had been married for 7 years in 1930.
-No children listed. living in Pasadena, Los Angeles, California
+No children listed.
+Living in Pasadena, Los Angeles, California

 Death: Joseph Almy Azarian born 31 Jan 1882 "Other Country" died 31 March 1954 Los Angeles